-Seattle Steam Corporation
+Seattle Steam Corporation, Seattle, Washington

-Seattle Steam Corporation is a privately owned central steam utility, serving customers in downtown Seattle from a one million lb/hr steam plant.
+Seattle Steam Corporation is a privately owned central steam utility, serving customers in downtown Seattle from a one-million-pound-per-hour-steam plant.
 Until 1976, all of the steam required by this system was produced by burning fossil fuels, primarily natural gas.

-In the summer of 1976, Seattle Steam installed a 30,000 kw Coates electrode high-voltage steam boiler, capable of producing in excess of 100,000 lb of steam/hr at 180 psig.
-This boiler operates at 13.8 kv, supplied directly from a utility substation located close-by.
-With careful planning.
-Seattle Steam was able to install the boiler and integrate into their system for less than \$3/lb, including boiler, instrumentations, and electrical switchgear, compared with \$8/lb or more for fuel-fired boilers.
+In the summer of 1976, Seattle Steam installed a 30,000 KW Coates electrode high voltage steam boiler, capable of producing in excess of 100,000 lbs. of steam per hour, at 180 psig.
+This boiler operates at 13.8 KV, supplied directly from a utility substation, located close-by.
+With careful planning, Seattle Steam was able to install the boiler and integrate into their system for less than \$3.00 per pound, including boiler, instrumentations, and electrical switchgear, compared to \$8.00 per pound or more for fuel-fired boilers.

-Since September 1976, the boiler has operated as a base load at 30 mw, producing 100,000 lb of steam/hr, 24 hr/day, seven days/week.
-The boiler operates in conjunction with one or more of the company's fuel-fired units and produces 180 psi steam at greater than 99.5% steam quality, while operating at better than 99.7% efficiency.
-By base-loading the electric boiler, the electric demand cnarge is spread over the maximum number of kilowatt hours and results in the lowest possible effective electric energy cost; so low, in fact, that the cost per million Btu's using interruptible natural gas is nearly twice that of the electric boiler.
+Since September of 1976, the boiler has operated as a base load at 30 MW; producing 100,000 lbs. of steam per hour, 24 hours per day, seven days per week.
+The boiler operated in conjuction with one or more of the company's fuel-fired units and produces 180 psi steam at greater than 99.5% steam quality, while operating at better than 99.7 efficiency.
+By base-loading the electric boiler, the electric demand charge is spread over the maximum number of kilowatt hours and results in the lowest possible effective electric energy cost.
+So low, in fact, that the cost per million Btu's using interruptible natural gas is nearly twice that of the electric boiler.